 We’re just going to throw it out there; Bob Baffert may have an even better Kentucky Derby contender than early favorite Game Winner with this son of City Zip.

-Jerry Hollendorfer’s colt hasn’t run since romping home to win the Grade 2 Best Pal Stakes last summer but all things being well he will reappear in the Gotham Stakes at Aqueduct.
+Jerry Hollendorfer’s colt romped home to win the Grade 2 Best Pal Stakes last summer has continued his campaign with a 3rd at the Gotham Stakes at Aqueduct in early March.

 War of Will

-One of the more experienced contenders having run seven times, War of Will is now a Grade 2 winner and is improving nicely but he has to reach another level between now and May 4.
+One of the more experienced contenders having run eight times, War of Will is a Grade 2 winner and is improving nicely (9th in the Louisiana Derby in late March) but he has to reach another level between now and May 4.

-For a more in-depth look at this year’s contenders, check out our dedicated page [link to ‘KD Contenders’ page] which we will update as all the major trials come and go heading to the 145th Kentucky Derby.
+For a more in-depth look at this year’s contenders, check out our dedicated Kentucky Derby Contenders Page which we will update as all the major trials come and go heading to the 145th Kentucky Derby.

 Millions of viewers will once more tune in to see this racing spectacular, NBC Sports having live TV coverage of the 2019 Kentucky Derby.